 - Create a new report with a First Reply Time base metric.

 Note: The Goal and Limit metrics must be created in the Advanced Metric Editor.
 Since they are static values, you can type them in directly.
-For more information see the How to create a custom metric video on GoodData's support site.
+For more information see Creating and using metrics on GoodData's support site.

 - Name: Goal